 Calculate the beverage cost of the wines

-For the wine pairing, you calculate per glass that you serve.
-A standard wine glass is 125ml, and from a 750ml bottle you get 6 glasses.
+For wine pairings, calculate per glass served.
+A standard pour is 125ml, and you'll extract 6 glasses from each 750ml bottle.

 White wine bottle purchase: €8.50